Editorial Policies

 Corrections to published work

 Errors are a part of science and publishing and require publication of a correction when they are detected.
 We expect authors to inform us of any mistakes they have noticed (or have been informed of) in their article once published.
 To maintain the scientific record, minor corrections that do not affect the paper's scientific understanding (formatting, typographical errors, wording) may be rejected.
-If the article has already appeared in an issue, an Erratum will be printed in the next available issue.
+If the article has already appeared in an issue, an Erratum may be printed in the next available issue.
 The online version of the article will link to the Erratum, and vice versa.
 We may also choose to correct the actual pdf and xml published online with a note to the performed changes.

 Retractions